Korean Grammar Point

 ~자마자 [jamaja] (As soon as)

-Used to indicate that event B occurs immediately after event A.
+Used to indicate that the second event happens immediately after the first event: 'as soon as'.

 Verb stem + 자마자